 Please refer to the Evaluation of Transfer Credits section of the college catalog for additional transfer requirements.
+The Provost reserves the right to evaluate transfer of courses that are consistent with Peirce College academic standards.

 COLLEGE LEVEL EXAMINATION PROGRAM (CLEP)